Vizier (Brunei)

-The Wazir (English: Vizier; Jawi: وازير) are a group of royal dignitaries within the Sultanate of Brunei whose position ranks the second-highest official in the country behind the Sultan.
+The Wazir (English: Vizier; Jawi: وزير) are a group of royal dignitaries within the Sultanate of Brunei whose position ranks the second-highest official in the country behind the Sultan.
 The Wazir had formerly held the position of the Sultan's highest official in the administration of the then-reigning government throughout Brunei's history, particularly during the times prior to and after the British protectorate (British Resident and Assistant British Resident).
 The core of Brunei's nobility consisted of this class of governmental offices, and it consists of a Perdana Wazir, and Wazir Empat under him.
 Notably, they are sometimes referred to as and acted as Senior Ministers.

 History

 In the administration of the Government of Brunei, the vizier position has long been the top one in Brunei.
 The only Wazir during the early Sultans of Brunei's rule were Bendahara and Temenggong.
 Traditionally, the ranking of the four wazirs is as follows; Bendahara, Di-Gadong, Temenggong and Pemancha.
 At the end of the 16th century, under Sultan Muhammad Hasan, Pemancha and Di-Gadong were first used.
 During the reign of Sultan Hassanal Bolkiah, the present Sultan of Brunei, Perdana Wazir was only recently introduced.

 As of 2005, it seems that the majority of the Wazir belonged to the core aristocracy.
 On 6 February 1970, a fifth position was created as Perdana Wazir.
 The Pengiran Bendahara was the highest rank held by a Wazir prior to 1970.
 In addition to serving as the senior official in things pertaining to Islam, he assumed the power or authority of the Sultan in the event that the latter was absent from the nation.